RKelln/5-directions/writing/foundations.md

 <!-- .slide: data-audio-src="audio/foundations/07c.ogg" data-background-image="images/Ramon Llull manuscript 2.jpg"-->
 Notes:
-Algorithms are ancient technology, that emerged from ritual practices and the organization of the social life.
+Algorithms are ancient technology, that emerged from ritual practices and the organization of  social life.
 They are emergent processes that materialize out of a previous and spontaneous division of space, time and labour.
 Cultures speak of recipes, rules, techniques, processes, procedures, methods, and strategies.

 Fundamentally we are talking about a systematic process of discrete steps that emerges from a repetition of the process.
 You want to be able to repeat the computation or the outcome, despite the participants or components being not quite the same.